WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xv_u1* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: xv* be xv_u1*.
-3. If externaddr_0 is of the case TABLE, then:
+3. If externaddr_0 is TABLE, then:
   a.
 Let (TABLE ta) be externaddr_0.
   b.
 Return [ta] :: $tablesxa(xv*).
 4. Let [externaddr] :: xv* be xv_u1*.